Seawater, possibly the most abundant natural resource on our planet, is one of the latest trends to emerge from the world of gastronomy.

 1 tablespoon balsamic vinegar

 Half a tablespoon of tap or mineral water

 Pinch of freshly ground black pepper

-Mix all the ingredients together and blend until smooth.
+Mix all the ingredients and blend until smooth.

-Chef’s tip: this dressing is perfect for salads which contain nuts such as walnuts or almonds.
+Chef’s tip: this dressing is perfect for salads that contain nuts such as walnuts or almonds.
 It can be kept in the fridge for several days.